 All in all, most of the city is improving, just at different rates.

 Louisville Real Estate Update (period ending March 2016)

 Last month it was Area 6, this move the positive flow moved East to Area 7 where homes are selling like hotcakes.
 This while prices are moving higher and higher.
-Think you might to sell?
+Think you might sell?
 Give me a call.
 I’ve sold 3 homes in the total of 7 days this month.

 Area 8 is just not getting the job done.
-It could be we’re seeing a market correction from all the improvements we had in previous years but I think it’s more that the homes that are selling now are in lower price ranges and that’s not what Area 8 is about, for the most part.
+It could be we’re seeing a market correction from all the improvements we had in previous years but I think it’s more than the homes that are selling now are in lower price ranges and that’s not what Area 8 is about, for the most part.